cloudera.cluster.service_config module – Manage a cluster service configuration

 Synopsis

-• Manage a service configuration (service-wide) in a cluster.
+Manage a configuration (service-wide) for a cluster service.

 Requirements